generalassembly-atx/binary-search/README.md

 ##Exercise

-Everyone in the room gets a number and will be sorted into a collection, lowest to highest.
+We can act this out with some volunteers.
+Each volunteer gets a number and will be sorted into a collection, lowest to highest.
 How can we act out binary search to find a specific number?
 Break it down step by step.

-After this real-life demo, students will pseudocode their plan for implementing a binary search, swap solutions with a partner from across the room, exchange feedback, and then start coding.
+After this real-life demo, we'll pseudocode a plan for implementing a binary search, and then start coding.
+We'll go over a possible solution after 10 minutes.

 ##Challenge
-Write a binary search algorithm that will take an array and a single number as parameters and return a **boolean true** if that number exists in that array and a **boolean false** if that number does not exists.
+Write a binary search algorithm that will take in 2 arguments: an array and a single number.
+Return the index of the number if it exists in the array.
+Return -1 if that number does not exists in the array.

 ###Example 1